samjones00/docs/docs/_documentation/Sessions.md

 ### Auth with Request AuthProviders

-Auth Providers that authenticate with each request that implement `IAuthWithRequest` like [JWT](/jwt-authprovider), [API Key](/api-key-authprovider) and `BasicAuthProvider` don't persist Users Sessions in the cache, they're only the `IRequest` and only last for the duration of the Request.
+Auth Providers that authenticate with each request that implement `IAuthWithRequest` like [JWT](/jwt-authprovider), [API Key](/api-key-authprovider) and `BasicAuthProvider` don't persist Users Sessions in the cache, they're only in the `IRequest` and only last for the duration of the Request.

 #### Overriding a User Session